Arch-Network/book/src/sdk/entrypoint.md

 # Entrypoint

 Every Arch program includes a single entrypoint used to invoke the program.
-The [dispatcher function](#dispatcher-function) is then used to process the data passed into the entrypoint.
+The `$process_instruction` then handles the data passed into the entrypoint.

 ```rust,ignore
 #[cfg(target_os = "zkvm")]